Sheikh Sadruddin: Early life

 Sheikh Sadruddin was the son of Sheikh Ahmed Zinda Pir and grandson of Sheikh Ali Shahbaz Khan.
 He was spiritually inclined from childhood as he came from a long line of Sufi mystics (known as pirs).
 In 1449, he settled in Punjab region at the bank of the Sutlej river (Bhumsi) to engage in religious activities.

 Marriage

 In 1451 one night, Bahlul Khan Lodi camped at Maler on his way to conquer Delhi.
 It was a stormy night and the only lamp aflame was in the hut on the mound.
 Bahlul went to meet the man whose lamp the harsh winds could not extinguish.
 Sheikh Sadruddin welcomed Bahlul into his hut and prophesied that Delhi would indeed be his.
 When Bahlul accomplished his mission (after conquering Delhi) the Sultan returned and in 1454 married his daughter Taj Murassa Begum to Sheikh Sadruddin, and gave her a number of villages in the region as a marriage portion.
 The Sheikh and his Afghan wife had two children–a daughter, Bibi Mangi, and a son, Sheikh Hassan Muhammad.
-In 1458, Sheikh Sadruddin also married Bhatiyaniji Murtaza Begum, the daughter of Rai Bahram Bhatti (the Bhati Rajput ruler of Kapurthala - a nearby principality) and had two more sons, Sheikh Muhammad Isa and Sheikh Muhammad Musa.